DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 That’s and also the immersiveness is the reason for setting this quest requirements as high, because by default it starts at level 5.
 Without a follower.
-* **The Cause** - With the reduced cut version of The Cause, you can explore the Cause's content anytime now by stumling on its' locations, where it makes sense, thou enemies are still going to be hard (before the quest of The Cause started automatically after reaching level 46).
+* **The Cause** - Creation's questline really suffered from the lack of voice acting and that's why the mod's dungeons were turned into normal locations that you can stumble across and explore at your leisure.
+Find an entrance east from Falkreath or enter in the are from Brumaš side.
+Enemies are still going to be hard (before the quest of The Cause started automatically after reaching level 46).
+Also better explore well as there will be a key around for a very interesting location in Skyrim associated with daedra.
 * **The Ice Blade of the Monarch** - Can be started any time in *Pilgrim's Trench* northeast of The Tower Stone, hard mod.
 * **The Tournament of the Ten Bloods** - Can be started after reading *The